 Are you thinking of applying to grad school?
-Are you interested in social networks, network science, security and privacy on the Web, online social networks, network science?
+Are you interested in auditing algorithms, personalization algorithms, security and privacy on the Web, online social networks, network science?
 If so, then you should apply to Northeastern!
 Northeastern has world-class faculty in these areas and the PhD program is expanding rapidly.

 Information for Prospective PhD Students

 If you are interested in working with me, the best thing to do is to read several of my recent papers (those published within the last 2-3 years), and then write me a brief email explaining: 1) which papers you like and why, 2) why you want to get a PhD, and 3) what research problems you are interested in working on.
 I will not respond to emails that do not answer these questions; also, please understand that I receive a lot of unsolicited email from prospective students, so I may not be able to respond to all inquiries.

 Keep in mind that my research focuses on measuring the Web, auditing algorithms, online social networks, and security and privacy.
 If you aren't interested in those areas, then I am not the right advisor for you.

 Lastly, prospective students should be aware of two general facts about PhD programs in the US.
 First, you do not need a Masters degree to be admitted to most PhD programs in the US, including Northeastern.
 Second, Computer Science PhD students at Northeastern (and most top research universities) are guaranteed funding for at least 5 years, so students do not need to fund their own studies.